jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Write some articles
 - Fix padding on small screen (sides are a bit small)
 - Use Google Maps client libraries for reviews instead of backend API
+- Fix bug where if you refresh the page you get active links when you shouldn't (if screen is too large)

 NICE TO HAVES: